A Community Engagement Program of the

 Virginia Arts Festival

 The Rhythm Project is a world percussion ensemble dedicated to the nurturing of self-esteem through individual and cooperative achievement.
 Founded in 1996, the program was started in Portsmouth, VA by the Virginia Arts Festival.
-There are four elementary and three middle school Rhythm Project groups that feed the program's premiere performing ensemble, the All-Stars.
+There are four elementary and four middle school Rhythm Project programs that feed the program’s premiere performing ensemble, the All-Stars.
 The All-Stars is a year-round program for high school students that focuses on instilling discipline and dedication in students through performance and touring opportunities.
-Additionally, two high school groups complete the family of ten Rhythm Project ensembles that serve the cities of Norfolk, Virginia Beach, and Portsmouth.
+Additionally, two high school programs complete the family of eleven Rhythm Project ensembles that serve the cities of Norfolk, Virginia Beach, and Portsmouth.